PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 [^rrbs_sim]: Both \citet{Hebestreit:2013ko} and \citet{Lacey:2013iy} altered the default `BSmooth` parameters to try to make them comparable to `BiSeq`. \citet{Hebestreit:2013ko} changed the default minimum window size to 80bp but still required at least 20 CpGs per window. \citet{Lacey:2013iy} kept the default minimum window size of 2000 bp but reduced the minimum number of CpGs per window to 50 from the default of 70.

-### Distributional assumptions and transformations of $\beta$

-* Beta regression
-* M-values
-* arcsine tranformation
-* probit
-* any other common transformations applied to proportions

-\cite{Du:2010dc} show improved inferences when using Logit transformed $\beta$-values, which they call M-values.
-This transformation reduces the heteroscedasticity of $\beta$-values near 0 and 1.

-__There's some theorem that there is no single transformation that will stabilise variance and reduce heteroscedasticity, or something like that__

 ## Statistical properties of $\beta$

 Under the binomial model, $M_{i, j} | (M_{i, j} + U_{i, j}, B_{i, j}) = Bin(M_{i, j} + U_{i, j}, B_{i, j})$ ,$\beta_{i, j} = \frac{m_{i, j}}{m_{i, j} + u_{i, j}}$ is an unbiased estiamtor of $B_{i, j}$ with standard error $se(\beta_{i, j}) = \sqrt(\frac{\beta_{i, j}(1 - \beta_{i, j})}{M_{i, j} + U_{i, j}})$ \citep{Hansen:2012gr} (__CHECK WITH TERRY: the standard error should be defined in terms of estimates not parameters, i.e. $\beta$ instead of $B$, correct?__).
 The natural interpretation of $\beta_{i, j}$ is then an estimator of the average level of methylation at the $i^{th}$ locus in the $j^{th}$ sample.
 In this section I discuss this interpretation and statistical properties of this estimator.